Johney Green

-Johney Green is an American scientist who is the Associate Laboratory Director for Mechanical and Thermal Engineering Sciences at the National Renewable Energy Laboratory.
+Johney Green is an American scientist who is the Laboratory Director of the Savannah River National Laboratory.
 His research considers additive manufacturing and renewable energy systems.
 He is Chairman of the National GEM Consortium.

 Early life and education

 Green grew up in Memphis, Tennessee.
 Johney Green Sr, his father, attended Southern University on a scholarship.
 Green Sr joined the Memphis Police Department, where he was the only African American person in his class.
 At the time, a Black officer was not able to arrest a white criminal.
 Green's mother was a primary school teacher.
 He has said that he became interested in engineering as a child, fixing and assembling objects for his mother.
 He was an undergraduate at the University of Memphis, where he studied mechanical engineering.
 He was invited to a Georgia Tech event called "FOCUS" which looked to identify the "nation's brightest underrepresented minority students".
-Describing the significance of this program in shaping his career, Green said, “I was able to see other minority graduate students and professors.
-I was able to visualize what the future might look like; to basically have a dream I didn’t even know that I had before I arrived there,”.
+Describing the significance of this program in shaping his career, Green said, "I was able to see other minority graduate students and professors.
+I was able to visualize what the future might look like; to basically have a dream I didn't even know that I had before I arrived there,".
 He eventually moved to Georgia Tech for doctoral research, where he used deterministic theory to understand the cyclic variability in spark ignition engines.
 He worked with Ford Motor Company and Oak Ridge National Laboratory on diesel engines, with a focus on strategies to extend the recirculation of exhaust gas that can simultaneously reduce nitrogen oxide emissions.